-To maintain the ideal of one-third of board seats rotating every two years, if the World Service Conference chooses to elect more than eight (8) board members at the same time, the term lengths will be determined by volunteers and then by random drawing at the first World Board meeting following the WSC.
+If the World Service Conference chooses to elect more than eight (8) board members at the same time, the term lengths will be determined by volunteers and then by random drawing at the first World Board meeting following the WSC.

-Quorum and Decision-Making, Internal Elections, and Removal of Members
+Quorum and Decision Making, Internal Elections, and Removal of Members

-Quorum and Decision-Making: The quorum for regularly scheduled meetings of the World Board equals one half of all seated members plus one (e.g., were there eighteen seated members, quorum would equal ten: one half the seated members-nine-plus one).
+Quorum and Decision Making: The quorum for regularly scheduled meetings of the World Board equals one-half of all seated members plus one (e.g., were there eighteen seated members, quorum would equal ten: one half the seated members-nine-plus one).
 While the board should strive for consensus, its process requires a minimum of a majority of seated board members to vote in the affirmative to represent a decision of the World Board.